Shawak/downtify/README.md

 ### Usage

-To use Downtify, you need to clone/download the repo and edit the `config.txt` file:
+To use Downtify, you need to clone/download the repo and edit the `config.xml` file:
 ```xml
 <configuration>
   <username>username</username>